Hello Prospective New Instructor Candidates!

 During the on-hill training a clinician (Trainer) will demonstrate class handling and review the technical (teaching progression) material through active candidate participation.
 All candidates will demonstrate their ability of class handling and technical knowledge by instructing in a simulated class situation towards the end of the second weekend.
 Attendance to all training sessions is strongly encouraged, missing sessions may seriously affect ones chances of being hired.

 Once the final enrollment numbers for the ski school are firming up (we know pretty much how many students by about the mid December time period), we will contract out the appropriate number of instructors to fulfill our needs.
 Naturally, returning instructors are considered first, but each year a fair number of positions open up (due to moves, conflicting work obligations, etc.) and new instructors are needed.
 Many years, we have had openings for every qualified person to make it through our training.
-However, the last few years we have had some shifting demographics in our enrollments, and have not been able to hire everyone.

 Instructor Assistant Training Program